OmoEsther/Oracle-Tutorial/README.md

 Now let's define the structure of the contract.
 The contract will contain the following:

 - the address of the off-chain oracle (this should be immutable)
+- the fee required to make the request.
-- a constructor that helps us set the off-chain oracle address
+- a constructor that helps us set the off-chain oracle address and the fee.
 - an event that triggers the off-chain oracle
 - a function the consumer contract calls to make the weather request
 - a function the off-chain oracle calls to supply us with the weather result.